Best UI Animation Tools for iOS and Android Apps

 So if your money and time resources allow you to resort to a custom solution, you can create animation from scratch, without the help of ready-made libraries.
 Otherwise, we suggest that you pay attention to the next option, namely…

 In fact, Google and Apple provide all the necessary components to make top animations, for mobile app developers really need them.
-And, of course, there are many resources, on which developers share with each other their experience and achievements (libraries, plugins, etc.).
+And, of course, there are many resources, on which developers share with each other their experiences and achievements (libraries, plugins, etc.).
 The most popular of them is GitHub.
 Naturally, our company also contributes.

 So, in the context of a lean budget, it makes no sense to reinvent the wheel, it's better to use the ready-made solution.